Top 10 Stooges Songs

 # 10 – 1969

-Tell me this is not the perfect Stooges Song to start out a Top 10 Stooges songs list.
-This great track with its slippery opening that bleeds into that classic Bo Diddley beat just kept pulling out surprises.
-Some were ready for this, others were not.
-The Stooges song “1969,” was released on the band’s debut album entitled The Stooges.
+Tell me this isn’t the perfect Stooges Song to start a Top 10 Stooges songs list.
+With its slippery opening that bleeds into that classic Bo Diddley beat, this outstanding track kept pulling out surprises.
+Some were ready for this; others were not.
+The Stooges’ song “1969” was released on the band’s debut album entitled The Stooges.
 The album was released in 1969.
-The cut “1969,” was the album’s opening track.
+The cut “1969” was the album’s opening track.
 How perfect can you get?

 # 9 – She Took My Money

 Almost forty years after the release of their debut album, Iggy Pop & The Stooges released the album The Weirdness.
-The album featured three out of four of the original members of the band.
+The album featured three out of four of the original band members.
 Original bassist Dave Alexander passed away in 1975.
 Our favorite track on the album was the song “She Took My Money.”
-It just kind of has that “I Wanna Be Your Dog,” attitude which was what originally made the Stooges so great.
+It just has that “I Wanna Be Your Dog” attitude, which was what initially made the Stooges so great.

 # 8 – Burn